NATIONAL IRRIGATORS’ COUNCIL

 The Murray Darling Basin Plan

-The Murray Darling Basin Plan became Commonwealth legislation in 2012.
+The Murray Darling Basin Plan "the Plan") became Commonwealth legislation in 2012.
 It was enabled under the Water Act 2007.
 The plan outlines the management of water resources in the Murray-Darling Basin, including water allocation, environmental water management, and water quality standards.

-• 2016: Amendments to reduce the Water Recovery targets for the Northern Basin, enable Sustainable Diversion Limit Adjustment Mechanism and the additional 450GL of environmental water to be achieved with neutral socio-economic outcomes.
+• 2017/18: Amendments to reduce the Water Recovery targets for the Northern Basin, enable Sustainable Diversion Limit Adjustment Mechanism and the additional 450GL of environmental water to be achieved with neutral socio-economic outcomes.

 • 2023: Restoring Our Rivers Bill amended key timelines for implementation, broadened the environmental objectives for the additional 450GL environmental water and enables other mechanisms of recovery without the need for neutral socio-economic outcomes, and removed limits on water purchases.